 During lunch, the cafeteria should be an orderly place where students enjoy lunch and conversation.
 Horseplay, loud or inappropriate behavior, food throwing, and other disturbing behavior is prohibited.
-Students engaging in such behavior might face disciplinary action, including the possible loss of eating in the cafeteria.
+Students engaging in such behavior may/will face disciplinary action, including suspension, and the possible loss of the privilege of eating in the cafeteria.
 Students are not allowed to take food, drinks, straws, or utensils out of the cafeteria.
 We encourage all students to recycle.